Academic profile of Professor Robert Burrell, Melbourne Law School

 View current and past major research projects conducted by the Centre for Comparative Constitutional Studies, Melbourne Law School.

-Academic profile of Senior Fellow Dr Andrew Butler, Melbourne Law School
+Academic profile of Dr Adil Hasan Khan, Melbourne Law School

 Choice blasts Airbnb for using ‘secretive algorithm’ that judges if users are ‘trustworthy’